 Download and install DMG Editor on your Windows PC.

 Launch the application and click on the "Burn" section.
-You will also see other modules such as Edit, Extract and Copy.
+You will also see other modules such as Edit, Extract.

-Now import the DMG file by clicking the "Load DMG" button, and click on "Burn".
+Now import the DMG file by clicking the "Browse" button and choose the USB drive name.

 In a few moments, your bootable USB flash drive will be ready for use.
 Since you haven't done any conversion, you can use this directly on a Mac for program installation, which you cannot do with the first method.